styx-api/styxbook/src/boutiques_guide/basic_structure.md

 }
 ```

-In the Styx ecosystem, primarily the `type` and `image` fields are used, with Docker as the main container type.
+In the Styx ecosystem, primarily the `type` and `image` fields are used, with Docker as
+the only container type.

 ## Cross-References